Academic Catalog

 3 Credit Hours

 Develop basic skills in playwriting techniques through the examination of written theatrical works, attendance at live performances, and completion of classroom exercises.
 Self-expression will be emphasized.
-(3 lecture)

 ENGL 410 REGIONAL LITERATURE